 Effortlessly track and annotate downtime incidents directly in PARCview, enabling precise analysis and actionable insights with integrated Pareto charts for streamlined decision-making.

-dataPARC’s seamless experience allows users to swiftly detect and address recurring issues, within trends.
+dataPARC’s seamless experience allows users to detect and address recurring issues within trends swiftly.
 Then, Pareto analysis can be used to uncover what the primary factors contributing to operational disruptions are.
 These tools are just a sample in the toolbox for downtime analysis and are completed in a single application, making it faster to identify top causes and reduce downtime.

 Improving Maintenance & Predictive Analysis:

 Shifting focus from reactive to proactive maintenance transforms the approach to equipment care, minimizing unexpected breakdowns and prolonging machine lifespan.
-By creating a robust maintenance schedule facilities can ensure their machinery maintains peak performance.
+Big data in manufacturing can help provide the needed information to create a robust maintenance schedule facilities can ensure their machinery maintains peak performance.

 Maintenance schedules should be created, blending manufacturer guidelines with insights derived from real-time operational data.
 This approach leverages the historical performance of your equipment and aligns it with expert recommendations, yielding a tailored maintenance strategy.
 The risk of an expensive operational halt is greatly diminished now that the accounts of the manufacturing equipment on the production line and the manufacturer’s recommendations are combined.

-Scheduled alerts keep maintenance tasks on track, while additional alarms notify relevant personnel of overdue actions, aiding in the swift address of any issues that could lead to machine failure.
+Scheduled alerts keep maintenance tasks on track, while additional alarms notify relevant personnel of overdue actions, aiding in swiftly addressing any issues that could lead to machine failure.
 These reports also offer a strategic advantage and can be used to identify opportunities to replace parts nearing the end of their lifecycle during downtime.
 This proactive approach streamlines maintenance, ensuring efficiency even during unplanned stops.

 As mentioned earlier, integrating real-time monitoring into maintenance routines helps create proactive, preventative maintenance schedules.
 It can also enable manufacturing companies to leverage advanced analytics and predictive capabilities when available.